neuraloperator/neuraloperator/doc/source/theory_guide/neural_operators.rst

 the process of obtaining and preparing suitable training data can remain time-consuming and difficult.

 To address this challenge, we introduce operator learning.
-By encoding appropriate structures, we enable neural networks to learn mappings between functions and to generalize across different discretizations.
+By encoding appropriate structures, we enable neural networks to learn mappings between functions and to generalize across ifferent discretizations.
 This means we can use numerical methods to generate less-accurate, low-resolution data, yet the trained solver can still produce accurate, high-resolution predictions.
 As a result, both training and evaluation can become significantly more efficient and straightforward.